cubee-cb/vr-utils/README.md

 Indicators may display a "connecting" animation when they receive a different, frequently-updated parameter until they receive a battery level to at least show the connection is working.

 My batteries use the following parameters internally:
-- battery/level - The level shown on the batteries.
+- `battery/level` - The level shown on the batteries.
-- battery/charging - Whether to show the charging indicator.
+- `battery/charging` - Whether to show the charging indicator.
-- battery/visible - If the battery indicator should be shown or not.
+- `battery/visible` - If the battery indicator should be shown or not.
-- battery/connected - If the provider is connected but may not be sending battery yet.
+- `battery/connected` - If the provider is connected but may not be sending battery yet.
 This is not required to be set before showing the battery level.
 They also have a layer that takes in parameters from external OSC-sending software and converts them to the internal format.
 This simplifies the logic.

 ## [ProTV3 Playlist From Files](protv-playlist-from-files.py)

 Walks a directory, reading in filenames and extracting YouTube IDs from them.
-Expected format: `name of video [youtube id]` (this is the format output by yt-dlp, extensions are ignored) These are formatted into the ProTV3 playlist format, with the video title sanitised and a link generated from the ID, and written to a file named `protv_playlist.txt`.
+Expected format: `video title [youtube id]` (this is the format output by yt-dlp, extensions are ignored) These are formatted into the ProTV3 playlist format, with the video title sanitised and a link generated from the ID, and written to a file named `protv_playlist.txt`.

 If you don't want to store/download the actual video files, making dummy files works too, just name them `video title [youtube id]` as above.